Elegidos, la música en tus manos

-Elegidos, la música en tus manos is an Argentine reality television singing competition which began airing on Telefe on April 14, 2015.
+Elegidos, la música en tus manos is an Argentine reality television singing competition that began airing on Telefe on April 14, 2015.
 It is based on the Israeli singing competition HaKokhav HaBa (meaning "The Next Star") made by Keshet Broadcasting Ltd. The program format lets viewers vote for contestants via mobile apps.
 It is filmed live in Buenos Aires.

-The celebrities working as experts for the show, are the same coaching line up from Argentine version of The Voice: Axel, Soledad Pastorutti, Puma Rodríguez and the duet Miranda!.
-Also the presenter is the same, Marley, who is accompanied by La Voz...
-Argentina second runner up, Antonela Cirillo, who works as a social media correspondent.
+The celebrities working as experts for the show are the same coaching line up from the Argentine version of The Voice: Axel, Soledad Pastorutti, Puma Rodríguez and the duet Miranda!.
+The presenter, Marley, is also the same, accompanied by La Voz...
+Argentina second runner up Antonela Cirillo, who works as a social media correspondent.

 Format

 Auditions

 In contrast to other singing competition TV shows which feature a cast of celebrity judges, Elegidos: La música en tu manos features a cast of celebrity experts and considers the viewers at home the judges.

 During the first stage of the competition, each contestant is asked to perform a well-known song in front of the judges in an audition room.
 After the song a vote is taken among judges whether to transfer the applicant to the next stage facing the audience at home.
 If the judges are not sure about how to vote, the contestant is required to perform another song, and then a decision is made.

 During each performance in the next stage, the audience at home is able to decide in real time whether or not a contestant is sent through to the next round by using a mobile voting app.
 In this stage, every contestant performs facing a wall that is down.
 During the performance, viewers at home and the judges have their times to vote.
 If the contestant reach 70% of the total votes, the wall raises up meaning the contestant advanced.
 If the contestant don't reach that percentage, it means the instant elimination.

 While the viewers at home are considered the "judges", the expert panelists also influence the vote.
 During this stage's shows, a yes vote from one of the judges added 7% to the performers total.